Seyyed-Reza-Mashhadi/Sales-Data-Analysis-of-Platos-Pizza-Store-Using-Microsoft-Excel/README.md

 ### ⚙️ Data Processing & Analysis Workflow

 To prepare the dataset and build the interactive dashboard, the following steps were followed:
- - **Data Cleaning & Transformation (Power Query):**
+ - **Data Cleaning & ETL Operations (Power Query):**
-    - Importing and cleaning the dataset using Power Query
+    - Imported and cleaned raw sales data using Power Query
-    - Performing ETL operations such as standardizing date/time formats, etc.
+    - Standardized date and time formats, removed duplicates, and ensured data type consistency
-    - Creating a reference query from the main dataset to extract unique order dates and derive the day of the week
+    - Created a reference query to extract unique order dates and derive day-of-week insights
-    - Splitting the time column into separate hour, minute, and second fields for granular, time-based analysis
+    - Split time column into hour, minute, and second fields for granular time-based analysis

 - **Data Modeling (Power Pivot):**
     - A data model was created in Power Pivot, establishing relationships between tables based on the order_id.